Choosing the perfect gift for a friend or family member can be stressful.

 If you have those friends who are constantly snapping photos with their phone or camera, consider paying for an online photography class!

-The School of Photography has an array of courses covering a range of topics.
+The School of Photography is just one company that offers an array of courses covering a range of topics.
 From specialized beginner classes to specific niches like landscape photography, this will let your backpacker friend elevate their photography skill.

 Perfect for: People who love snapping photos on their phones/ cameras